firemodels/bot/Bundlebot/README.md

   2. run smokebot to generate Smokeview manuals
   3. assemble applications, example files and manuals to generate the bundles.
 These steps are described in more detail below.

+### Preliminary Step

+The bundling process erases and clones repos.
+So bundles should not be created in repos where you do your daily work.
+The steps below create repo directories used by the bundle scripts.
+This is the same process used by the firebot and smokebot verification scripts.
+Type the following commands:

+1.  mkdir $HOME/FireModels_bundle
+2.  git clone git@github.com:gforney/bot.git
+3.  cd bot/Scripts
+4.  ./setup_repos.sh -a
+5.  ./setup_repos.sh -w

+Note to update the repos just created (at a later time), cd to bot/Scripts and type: ./update_repos.sh .

 ### Bundling Steps